Repeated sightings of a man in his 50s taking photographs of children at Signal Mountain little league games and practices has drawn police attention.

-Justin Sveadas, parent and commissioner of the 4-5-6 year-old league, said Wednesday he'd heard reports of the man attending practices and later games at the Timberlinks Drive ball field over the last two weeks.
+Parent and commissioner of the 4-5-6 year-old league Justin Sveadas said he'd heard reports of the man attending practices and later games at the Timberlinks Drive ball field over the last two weeks.

-During a Monday night game he confronted the man, asking him if he had a child or family member at the game.
-Sveadas said the man told him he did not, acted defensively and was reluctant to give his name.
+On Monday night he confronted the man, asking him if he had a child or family member at the game.
+Sveadas said the man responded defensively and was reluctant to give his name.

-He's distributed a photograph of the man Sveadas talked with to his officers and will have patrols present during games.
+He's disseminated a photograph of the man Sveadas talked with to his officers and will have patrols present during games.

 He's asked residents to contact police if they see anything suspicious.

-"If they have a concern or a suspicion we can check it out," Ogrodowczyk said.
+"If they have a concern or a suspicion we can go and check it out," Ogrodowczyk said.

-There isn't anything criminal about taking photographs but if the man is determined to be harassing people or a nuisance there are procedures to ensure he would not trespass on city property, he said.
+Though he added there wasn't anything criminal about taking photographs, he said that if the man is determined to be harassing people or a nuisance there are procedures to ensure he would not trespass on city property.